Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Conclusions

 \section{Conclusions}

-In this paper, we presented \textsc{Brokenwire}, an attack against the Combined Charging System (CCS), the most widely used DC rapid charging standard for electric vehicles in North America and Europe.
-We investigated the effects of the \textsc{Brokenwire} attack in a controlled laboratory environment and an extensive real-world evaluation, including seven EVs and 18 charging stations.
+In this paper, we presented \textsc{Brokenwire}, a wireless attack against the Combined Charging System (CCS), the most widely used DC rapid charging standard for electric vehicles in North America and Europe.
+We investigated the effects of the \textsc{Brokenwire} attack in a controlled laboratory environment and an extensive real-world evaluation, including eight EVs and 20 charging stations.
 We demonstrated that the attack can be conducted with only off-the-shelf equipment and with little knowledge, making the entry barrier for an attacker low.
+Based on the insights that we gained from our evaluation, we proposed, examined, and compared different mitigation strategies.
 Our results suggest that the use of PLC for charging communication is a serious design flaw that leaves millions of vehicles, some of which belong to critical infrastructure, vulnerable.